Spunc/PsychDetect/README.md

 * an I/O interface through which the subject can react upon stimuli and get feedback about his performance
 * a logbook that keeps track of experimental events like stimulus presentation and subject responses

+## Getting started

+### Prerequisites

+#### Software

+PsychDetect needs at least Matlab Version 2015b.
+(It has not been tested for newer versions yet.)
+In addition, you need [Psychtoolbox-3](http://psychtoolbox.org/) to be installed.

+#### Hardware

+You need a sound device that fulfils your specific needs.
+We run the software on a Windows machine with a high-end ASIO sound device with 192 kHz sampling rate for ultrasonic stimulation.
+We also tested the software with a common “sound on board” device at different sampling rates.
+Both set-ups run without latency issues.

+### Install

+1. Clone the repository or download the zip-archive and extract it at your preferred location.
+2. Add the root directory to your Matlab path.
+3. Change to *test/* and type `runtests` and verify that all tests pass.

+### Run a demonstration session

+Type `runExampleGapSession` to run a demonstration of a psychoacoustic gap detection experiment.

+The demonstration program will open two windows.
+The left window lets you control the experiment.
+It contains buttons for starting, stopping, and saving the experimental session.
+The right window is a demo implementation of the subject's input device.
+The subject uses it to initiate trials and to respond upon detected stimuli.

+1. Focus on the left window and click on “Start”.
+This will make the audio player playing white noise.
+2. Focus on the right window and hold downs the space key to initiate a trial.
+3. After a random delay, the audio player will insert a small gap of silence into the noise.
+4. Release the space key as soon as you identify a gap.
+5. Again, hold down the space key to initiate the next trial.
+Steps 3 to 5 will repeat until all trials have been played.
+6. After all trials have been played, the audio player will stop playing noise.
+You can save the session's data by clicking on “Save”.

+Throughout the hole session, you can survey all experimental events at Matlab's console.

 ## Motivation